This information is available as a pdf to download here.

 • If information comes to light which raise concerns about the safety of an individual, this may be passed on to the appropriate authority for investigation.

-Tribunal decisions may be published on its website under rule 55 and rule 101 of the The First-tier Tribunal for Scotland Health and Education Chamber Rules of Procedure 2018 ('the 2018 Rules') (schedule to SSI 2017/366).
+Tribunal decisions may be published on its website under rule 55 and rule 101 of The First-tier Tribunal for Scotland Health and Education Chamber Rules of Procedure 2018 ('the 2018 Rules') (schedule to SSI 2017/366).